rjkerrison/sei-flex-django/readme.md

 4. Make a new repository which will have your django app in it
 5. Inside your repo, install `django` in a virtual environment: `pipenv install django`.
 This will create two files: `Pipfile` and `Pipfile.lock`.
 Commit them as your initial first commit.
 6. Add a `readme.md`!

+## Starting your Django api

+1. Start up a pipenv shell with `pipenv shell`
+2. Create your django app with `django-admin startproject api .`.
+This will create `manage.py` and a new folder `api` filled with python scripts as the starter for your django app.
+Commit the new files.